JordanMajd/Lydia/README.md

 GET /
 ```

 This will respond with a JSON object describing the other endpoints.
-It is currently not yet implemented.

 ## Project Setup